 Founded in 1914, Dunwoody is a private, not-for-profit, endowed institution of higher education.
 It is the oldest institution of its kind in the Upper Midwest, with an international reputation for outstanding educational programs.
-It is also the only non-profit, technical college in the Upper Midwest and one of only three nationwide.
+It is also the only non-profit, technical college in the Upper Midwest and one of a handful nationwide.

 Dunwoody offers associate and bachelor’s degrees as well as a variety of certificate and diploma programs.